 If you wish to report a property which is not in compliance with the weed and rubbish ordinance, please call the City's weed enforcement contractor at 962-2792.

-Road shoulder maintenance and mowing is generally the responsibility of the Streets Division.
-Approximately 67 miles of City rights-of-way must be mowed, sprayed for weeds, or graded periodically.
+Road shoulder maintenance and mowing is the responsibility of the Public Works, Streets Division.
+Approximately 67 miles of City rights-of-way must be mowed, sprayed for weeds, and/or graded.

-The City's weed control efforts generally extend from fence line, and also include most street islands and medians.
-Each year, the Streets Division mows these areas at least seven times per growing season, and sprays for weeds on an as-needed basis.
+The City's weed control efforts generally extend from fence line, and include most street islands and medians.
+Each year, crews mows these areas at least seven times per growing season, and sprays for weeds as needed.

-Undeveloped road shoulders must be reshaped and re-graded occasionally to remove bumps and ruts, and to improve drainage and safety.
+Undeveloped road shoulders must be reshaped and re-graded occasionally to remove bumps and ruts to improve drainage and safety.

 If you know of a City right-of-way which needs to be mowed or sprayed for weeds, or a rough shoulder in need of grading, please call the Streets Division at 962-2529.